 The positive results of the Clean Air Act Amendments, led by 90% reduction in lead pollution, are too widely referenced in books, scholarly texts, and websites to need review here.
-Its achievements have been highlighted in benefit/cost analyses conducted by EPA7.
+Its achievements have been highlighted in benefit/cost analyses conducted by EPA.
 However, while economic declines are documented in books and other publications in the 1970s and 80s, they are often passed over in recent historical reviews of economics and productivity, such as that by (Shackleton, 2013).

 Unanticipated economic declines in the 1970s were analyzed in detail by economic pioneers in measurement of gross national product and economic productivity (Denison, 1979; Kendrick and Grossman, 1980).
 Ira C. Magaziner and Robert B. Reich (the latter was professor of management and policy at Harvard's Kennedy School and later labor secretary in the Carter Administration) observed that median family income increased more than 30% in the previous two decades but declined 6.7% in the 1970s (Magaziner and Reich, 1982).
 From 50% domestic production in the 1960s, electronics fell to 8%.
 A long list of manufactured goods was now made abroad.
-Except for naval vessels, shipbuilding was virtually extinct (Ullmann, 1988) Ullman's book, An Anatomy of Industrial Decline, lists developments and public concerns that helped Ronald Reagan defeat Jimmy Carter in the 1980 election.
+Except for naval vessels, shipbuilding was virtually extinct (Ullmann, 1988) Ullman's book, An Anatomy of Industrial Decline, lists developments and public concerns.
 The 1970s were characterized by stagflation, which included a rise in inflation from 3.4% in 1973 to 10-12% in 1975 (Amado, 2019).